linhtwin/linhtwin.github.io/meal-club.markdown

 ## What comes with each meal?

-You will get 2 containers for every main meal that are dishwasher and microwave safe.
-If you get dessert, you get an extra container with your pickup.
-All meals are vegan and gluten free unless otherwise noted.
+Enough food for a normal size entree.
+Sometimes it will be rice with a few dishes.
+Sometimes it will be one main dish.

+Each meal comes in reusable containers that are dishwasher and microwave safe.
 When you come to pick up your next meal, you drop off the containers from the last meal so we don't have to deal with single use containers.

 Each meal will also come with reheating instructions, a guide on how to serve the food and descriptions on each individual dish.